 Nicolas Conway

-I was an actor of Deaf West Center Theatre Group, Deafinit model, and background actor for Switched at Birth.
-I was a Supported Living Specialist then to a facilitator for Independent Living Skills of Toolworks, supported Deaf Plus in Bay Area.
-I was the president of Ohlone’s American Sign Language Club.
-I attended Lions Camp for four years as a camper and resumed back here in my adult life as a Counselor, then Unit Counselor, and now your Co-Director.
-I will deliver and provide the best camp experience for your children, staff, and volunteers with the coverage, stimulations, and structural since I am a profoundly culturally rooted raised Deaf centric leader who contains broad knowledge in many fields.
+I used to be an actor of Deaf West partnered with Center Theatre Group, Deafinit model, and background actor for Switched at Birth.
+I was a Supported Living Specialist then promoted to a facilitator for Independent Living Skills of Toolworks, continuing to support Deaf Plus Adults in the Bay Area as of now.
+I was the Pledge Grand Master of Kappa Sigma in the Zeta class, President and Public Relation of Ohlone’s American Sign Language Club, President of Deaf Studies Association at CSUN, and Director of Events in the Graduate Student Association at Gallaudet.
+I was the Master of Ceremonies a couple of times for the MATA Expo.
+I attended Lions Camp for four years as a camper and resumed back here in my adult life as a Counselor, then Unit Counselor/Sports Instructor, and now your Co-Director.
+I will deliver and provide the best camp experience for your children, staff, and volunteers with the coverage, stimulations, and structure since I am a profoundly culturally rooted raised Deaf centric leader who contains broad knowledge in many fields.

 Leslie Manjarrez

+My name is Leslie Manjarrez.
 I am a hearing individual, born and raised California girl: Born in San Diego, lived in a small rural town in the Imperial Valley, now living in San Francisco.
 I have worked over the last seven years as a professional in Deaf Ed and have been part of Lions Wilderness Camp in various roles since 2009.
 I have the honor of having developed strong friendships over the years through Camp and worked in my professional training with a strong Bilingual-Bicultural(ASL-English) lens for Deaf students.
+I have over 10 years of experience in Deaf education which spans infant to adult within a variety of environments from in-person, in-home, in-school classrooms, and virtual online instruction.
+I hold degrees from the University of California San Diego: a B.S. in Biology and a M.A. in Education Studies, Teaching, and Learning (Bilingual Education-ASL).
+In addition, I hold continuing education certificates.
+One for Deaf and Hard of Hearing Infants, Toddlers, and Families(ITF): Collaboration and Leadership from Gallaudet University and a second one in Child Life from University of California, Santa Barbara.
+I completed an in-person clinical Child Life Practicum at UCSF in 2021.
 Over the years my background and continuing education has expanded my lens to continue the work to become as inclusive as possible within all environments.
+Currently I work as a Teacher of the Deaf, a Health Educator and part time as an Interpreter in addition to my work with Camp.

 Our Deaf and Hard of Hearing children are as diverse as the cities we each live in and I hope to continue to learn skills to best support them all with a lens on equity and justice.
 I am here as a resource to support your child with their experience through Lion’s Wilderness Camp for Deaf Children and for them to feel welcomed and included in Camp.
 I am also trilingual in ASL, English and Spanish should you need such support.
 Life is a marathon, not a sprint.
 My door is always open.
 We should never lose our sense of wonder.
 These are mantras that I live everyday and hope to share with everyone who comes to Camp during the Summer as your Co-Director.